SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * widgets doesn't get deleted when removed from page and synced

+* if a shared content widget has no picked published content types, don't sync the html widget itself in the published graph set

 * should we sync htmlshared widget in published if there are no published shared content items the user can't have no shared content items picked, so the only time a widget with no shared content item relationships is synced is when a pub page references only draft items so we should probably not sync 'empty' shared widgets